-Phase II has continued to explore the various avenues of potential enforcement authority that were identified in Phase I. As was previously discussed, the CRPA offers statutory protection to the Florida Reef Tract, but practical enforcement has proved difficult.
-A potential solution is the designation of no anchor zones, described in the management options above, which will provide law enforcement personnel with precise legal parameters to assess penalties.

-As in Phase I, the majority of the CRPA violations reported in Phase II were either recreational or smaller commercial vessels (e.g., recreational dive charters) anchoring over reef habitat.
-CRCP and SED staff have continued to send out formal warning letters to persons reported to have violated the CRPA, which now contain the information contained within the old educational letters.
-See Appendix 6 for an example of a current warning letter, 10 of which were issued in Phase II.
-A consent order for smaller commercial incidents and repeat recreational offenders has also been developed which outlines the amount of damages assessed, and acts as a final resolution once signed (see Appendix 7).
-Three consent orders were issued and subsequently executed during Phase II.
+Phase III has continued to explore the various avenues of potential enforcement authority of the CRPA.
+As previously discussed, the CRPA offers statutory protection to the Florida Reef Tract, but practical enforcement has proved difficult.
+CRCP and SED staff have continued to send out formal warning letters to persons reported to have violated the CRPA.
+See Appendix 5 for an example of the warning letter for recreational vessels, 11 of which were issued in Phase III.
+A new educational letter for commercial vessels anchored outside of the federally designated anchorage areas was created in Phase III with assistance from SED staff.
+This educational letter contains specific language about why it is a violation for commercial vessels to anchor outside of the federally designated anchorage areas and information about the CRPA (Appendix 6).
+A consent order for smaller commercial incidents and repeat recreational offenders which outlines the amount of damages assessed, and acts as a final resolution once signed (Appendix 7) has continued to be issued.
+Four consent orders were issued and subsequently executed during Phase III.